-INDICATOR 1.B: Demonstrates knowledge of effective services\ that reduce barriers to and support learning across the home, school and community settings.
+INDICATOR 1.B: Demonstrates knowledge of effective services that reduce barriers to and support learning across the home, school and community settings.

 Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED SP & SW Behaviors Rarely identifies barriers to learning, including those related to the home, school and community and/or their impact on student mental health.
 Does not support or implement strategies to coordinate information or provide resources to promote improved student participation in the home, school and community.
-Services may include individual or group specially designed instruction, participatios special education related tasks.
+Inconsistently identifies barriers to learn- ing, including those related to the home, school and community and/or their impact on student mental health.
+Inconsistently designs, provides and shares with educational team services, adaptations and modifications in order to support student and achievement of school goals.
 Consistently collaborates with and provides resources to the educational team and student families to reduce barriers and support student achievement across home, school and community environments.
 Consistently seeks solutions and consults with team members to provide clear instruction about interventions and adaptations to classroom teachers to reduce student barriers to learning and increase access to the curriculum.
-(Continued on next page) In addition to "Effective": Demonstrates that community and other DPS resources are being utilized to increase effectiveness of services.
+In addition to "Effective": Demonstrates that community and other DPS resources are being utilized to increase effectiveness of services.
 Assumes leadership role when participating with educational team and families.
-Resources can be anything that is utilized to assist students in progress toward achievement of individualized student goals and/or mastery of the content-language objective(s), including: academic tools, language supports, media, technology and additional adults in the room.
-NOTE: Some resources should be available in multiple formats depending on student needs.